james-knott/osdp_rest_api/README.md

 - When your done with the project or no longer want the vagrant environment just do osdpv3.py --destroy

 ## Developers
-- Please use developer branch
+- Please use developer branch and pull request
-- Create a virtualenv for your development and testing then move your code over to a clean folder to push up your changes.

 ## TODO: